Noise Levels in Spring Garden, Philadelphia, PA | Find Quiet Neighborhoods With Our Sound Map

 Busy restaurant

-Southern Spring Garden sounds about 96% louder than Eastern Spring Garden to the human ear, a 9.7 dBA gap.
+To the human ear, noise in southeastern Spring Garden sounds about 128% louder than in northeastern Spring Garden, a 11.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Spring Garden St do you need to be?